jagayjayus/jagayjayus/README.md

 Hello.
 My Strawpage (and possible Rentry/Carrd) are undergoing changes so I wrote a short intro here instead.

 I am Jayus/Jay (pronounced as Jai-yus), He/Him.
-I'm a Trans Boy with an unlabelled sexuality (closest is Pansexual.)
+I'm a Aromantic Pansexual Trans Boy.
 I'm an INTJ with a 5w6 or a 6w5 I don't remember...

 I am 15 yo turning 16.
 My timezone is GMT +8 as I'm from the Philippines.